-He characterized hurting him to my wanting to make certain the horrible things he did to me and continued to do to me, along with his dirty little secrets were going to be exposed after I was dead since I was fearful of hiring a lawyer and taking steps to stand up for myself.
-His response exhibit his concern about losing control over me and exposing the monster that he is, versus my hurting myself.
+He characterized hurting him to my wanting to make certain his dirty little secrets of the horrible things he did to me and continued to do me be exposed after I was dead since I was fearful of hiring a lawyer and taking steps to stand up for myself.
+I felt trapped and wanted out of the hell I was in – His response exhibit his concern about losing control over me and exposing the monster that he is, versus my hurting myself.

 He knew the horrible shape I was in and yet this monster did nothing – He could have called the police, called the father of my children, call my therapist or told me to not do it.
 Instead this “honest, “earnest,” “kind,” man hung up on me because god forbid, he is hurt after I am dead.
 OMG!
 How does one make sense of someone like him!

 I couldn’t make this stuff up even if I tried.
 WOW!